Silver Bullets, Cyber Resilience, Hackers and DNS

 - Fighting Cyber-attacks: Yes!
 A properly configured and managed DNS can offer a significant reduction in and exposure to cyber threats like ransomware and malware.

-- Serve up domain names: The very existence of a www domain name relies on an effective and efficient DNS infrastructure.
+- Serving up domain names: The very existence of a 'www' domain name relies on an effective and efficient DNS infrastructure.

 - Speedier browsing; Apart from a good broadband connection, DNS is the next most important ingredient in ensuring you have a great experience of surfing websites.
 Often, at home and at hotels or airports, it’s the DNS that slows the web browsing experience.

-- Digital Web Resilience: DNS empowers organisations to build in web resilience and speed so that your website is always available at the best possible speeds to visitors around the world.
+- Digital Web Resilience: DNS empowers organisations to build in web resilience and speed so that their website is always available at the best possible speeds to visitors around the world.

 Start Your Response Planning Now!

-Remember, a cyber attack could easily lead to a data breach, that could put you at odds with the GDPR on several fronts.
+Remember, a cyber-attack could easily lead to a data breach which could put you at odds with the GDPR on several fronts.

-To begin planning your incident you can download our Cyber Incident Planning & Response mind map here.
-We also created a Action Checklist to help you on your journey.
+To begin planning your incident response, you can download our Cyber Incident Planning & Response mind-map here.
+We also created an Action Checklist to help you on your journey.
 You can download the checklist here.

 Much more on that page.